africanzoe/tmux/README.md

 tmux conf
 =========

-An intuitive and elegant tmux conf profile that you can put inside you home directory: "~/.tmux.conf".
+Intuitive and elegant tmux conf profile that you can put inside your home directory: "~/.tmux.conf".

 For more information please check the Ubuntu online man page [here](http://manpages.ubuntu.com/manpages/precise/en/man1/tmux.1.html).

 What the config brings: